ufz/ogs/web/content/docs/userguide/blocks/processes.md

 </secondary_variables>
 ```

-where internal name has to match the name of one of available secondary variables and output name can be defined by the user.
+where `internal_name` has to match the name of one of available secondary variables and `output_name` can be defined by the
+user.
-Output name will be used as the name of the field into which specific variable will be written into in output files.
+`output_name` will be used as the name of the field into which a specific variable will be written into an output files.

 ## Error tolerances

-In this section, within `<convergence\_criterion>` tag, relative tolerances for error have to be defined - with tag `<reltols>`.
+In this section, within `<convergence\_criterion>` tag, relative tolerances for the error have to be defined - using tag `<reltols>`.
-Each value in this tag defines the tolerance for errors with respect to one process variables.
+Each value in this tag defines the tolerance for errors with respect to one process variable.
 The order of variables is process specific.
 For the process variables listed above, relative error tolerances can be defined as follows: